victoryang00/PintOS/Project2.md

   struct list_elem thread_elem;
   ```

-  The pointer to the file and connect to the file_directory.
+  The pointer to the file and connect to the `file_directory`.